bugsnag/bugsnag-react-native/README.md

    * Select the `+` under Link Binary with Libraries
    * Add `Bugsnag.framework` and `KSCrash.framework`

-3. In the iOS project, select you app in the Project Navigator, then:
-   * Select the Build Phases tab
-   * Select the `+` under Link Binary with Libraries
-   * Add `libz.tbd`

 Once complete, start your project with either `react-native run-android` or `react-native run-ios`.